blahcat/blahcat.github.io/content/2024-01-27-tapping-into-the-potential-of-memory-dump-emulation.md

 Similarly not the CPU but Windows also requires the FS (for protected and long modes) and the GS registers (in long mode).

+Ok, now we have built everything need for the emulation to run successfully in a Windows environment.
+Let's focus on what could we want to execute next...

 ### PGTFO

 TL;DR You can predict through emulation the values of Windows PRNG (see [examples/long_mode_emulate_windows_udump.py](https://github.com/hugsy/bochscpu-python/blob/main/examples/long_mode_emulate_windows_udump.py))

-Coincidentally as part of some research I was doing for work on ransomware, I examined the possibility of retrieving session keys used by ransomware (the full article is available [here](https://www.elastic.co/security-labs/ransomware-in-the-honeypot-how-we-capture-keys) if interested).
+Coincidentally as part of some research I was doing for work on ransomware, I examined the possibility of retrieving session keys used by ransomware, by snapshotting culprit ransomware processes, and generating a using memory dumps using canary files (the full article is available [here](https://www.elastic.co/security-labs/ransomware-in-the-honeypot-how-we-capture-keys) if interested).
 As thoroughly detailed in the article, investigating `WANNACRY` revealed that it uses Windows PRNG to create the AES128 keys for each file.
 Which triggered the idea behind that post, which was that by using canary files to detect ransomware encryption early one, and generating a dump of the process at that point, can we retrieve all the subsequent symmetric keys (and essentially making ourselves a free decryptor).

 Since snapshotting the process gives us the current state of the PRNG for that process, we can now use emulation to discover the following values.
 A basic PoC for it would be as follow: